droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 <p>The path continues south here, away from the water's edge.
 A few feet ahead, a trail of dark blood vanishes into the eastern fog, heading toward the shore.</p>
 </div>

-A DC 10 Wisdom (Medicine) check reveals that the trail of blood is quite recent—no older than an hour.
-A DC 5 Wisdom (Survival) check uncovers a single enormous hoofprint more than a foot across heading east alongside the blood trail.
-(A DC 15 Intelligence (Nature) check identifies the hoofprint as belonging to an elk, albeit an elk far larger than any ordinary beast.)
+A DC 15 Medicine check reveals that the trail of blood is quite recent—no older than an hour.
+A DC 13 Survival check uncovers a single enormous hoofprint more than a foot across heading east alongside the blood trail.
+(A DC 24 Nature check identifies the hoofprint as belonging to an elk, albeit an elk far larger than any ordinary beast.)

 If the players follow the trail of blood, read: